oVirt/ovirt-site/source/infra/domaininfrastructure.html.md

     -   RootDSE rootDSE // rootDSE for domain
     -   ldapServers // LDAP servers that match the domain
     -   ldapProviderType // (Active-Directory/IPA/RHDS)
-    -   ldapSecurityAuthentication // whether to use gssapi or simple authentication
+    -   ldapSecurityAuthentication // set the authentication mode.
+Currently only GSSAPI is allowed

 2. LdapTemplateWrapper - This class is responsible for the basic actions we do with Ldap servers:
     -   initializing context for searches
     -   searching the directory

-3.  org.springframework.ldap.core.support.DirContextAuthenticationStrategy - interface for authentication strategy (we implement it in GSSAPIDirContextAuthenticationStrategy for gssapi authentication, and use the basic from spring ldap - SimpleDirContextAuthenticationStrategy, for simple authentication.
+3.  org.springframework.ldap.core.support.DirContextAuthenticationStrategy - interface for authentication strategy (we implement it in GSSAPIDirContextAuthenticationStrategy for gssapi authentication, and use the basic from spring ldap - SimpleDirContextAuthenticationStrategy, for simple authentication (simple authentication isn't supported).
 4. LdapQueryMetadata - interface that contains metadata about a query.
 Such as:
     -   filter - the filter we use for the query.
 For example: (objectGUID=%1$s)
     -   baseDN - we set this if we want to query using a specific base dn